uptonking/note4yaoo/docs-react-p6-hooks .md

     - The array of dependencies is not passed as arguments to the effect function
       - Every value referenced inside the effect function should also appear in the dependencies array
       - In the future, a sufficiently advanced compiler could create this array automatically.
+  - We don't have a commit phase on the server, so `useEffect` will be a no-op for server side rendering.
+  - `useEffect` and `componentDidMount` both don't run during SSR
+    - useEffect will be a no-op for server side rendering.
+    - Set the initial state to all items and in useEffect (which is only run client side after hydration) check the url and update state

 - `useLayoutEffect`
   - The signature is identical to `useEffect` , but it fires synchronously after all DOM mutations.